 From the beginning of the 20th century, Canada’s mining, manufacturing, and service sectors have helped to morph the country from an extremely rural economy to a more urbanized and industrial one.
 The economy is heavily controlled by the service industry, which employs approximately three-quarters of the nation’s workforce.
 A rarity among developed countries, Canada’s primary sector is vastly comprised of the forestry and petroleum industries.

 Canada’s offerings are bountiful for residents, visitors, and those looking to conduct business within Canada or with Canada.
-For a business looking to venture into Canada, one of the first steps to take in establishing the business is to obtain a local phone number through which to easily communicate with anyone related to the business.
+For a business venturing into Canada, one of the first steps to take is obtaining a local phone number.
+This allows you to easily communicate with anyone related to the business in Canada.
 Global Call Forwarding offers Canada virtual local numbers and toll free numbers with SMS to Email capabilities, call recording, local ringback tones, and many additional features to simplify the transition into this new market.